michele-segata/colossumo/README.md

 - `--gui`: start SUMO in GUI mode
 - `--params`: json file including simulation params, which are passed to the scenario and the application
 - `--test`: enable test mode.
-In this mode the simulation is run without Colosseum, so applications are instantiated locally by ColosSeUMO instead of on Colosseum SRN nodes and communication is fake, emulated via MQTT with a 100% delivery ratio
+In this mode the simulation is run without Colosseum, so applications are instantiated locally by ColosSUMO instead of on Colosseum SRN nodes and communication is fake, emulated via MQTT with a 100% delivery ratio
 - `--nodes`: how many nodes are available in Colosseum for the simulation
 - `--time`: maximum simulation time in seconds